cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### DeriveKeyPair {#derive-key-pair}

-The keys that DeriveKeyPair produces have only as much entropy as the provided input keying material.
-For a given KEM, the IKM given to DeriveKeyPair SHOULD have length at least `Nsk`, and SHOULD have at least `Nsk` bytes of entropy.
+The keys that DeriveKeyPair produces have only as much entropy as the provided input keying material (IKM).
+For a given KEM, the IKM given to DeriveKeyPair SHOULD have length at least `Nsk` bytes, and SHOULD have at least `Nsk` bytes of entropy.

-All invocations of KDF functions (such as `LabeledExtract` or `Expand`) in any DHKEM's DeriveKeyPair function use the DHKEM's associated KDF (as opposed to the ciphersuite's KDF).
+All invocations of KDF functions (such as `LabeledExtract` or `LabeledExpand`) in any DHKEM's DeriveKeyPair function use the DHKEM's associated KDF (as opposed to the ciphersuite's KDF).

-For P-256, P-384 and P-521, the DeriveKeyPair function of the KEM performs rejection sampling over field elements:
+For P-256, P-384 and P-521, the DeriveKeyPair function of the DHKEM performs rejection sampling over field elements:

 ~~~